lizmat/as-cli-arguments/README.md

 DESCRIPTION
 ===========

-as-cli-arguments exports a single subroutine `as-cli-arguments` that takes either a `Capture` object, a hash with named arguments, a `Pair` or a list of `Pair`s and returns a string that represents the contents of the argument given as if they were command line arguments.
+The `as-cli-arguments` distrubution exports a single subroutine `as-cli-arguments` that takes either a `Capture` object, a hash with named arguments, a `Pair` or a list of `Pair`s and returns a string that represents the contents of the argument given as if they were command line arguments.

 If a `Capture` object is specified, then the subroutine also takes an optional named arguments `:named-anywhere` to indicate whether or not the "named arguments anywhere" mode should be assumed.
 By default, this will use the `%*SUB-MAIN-OPTS<named-anywhere>` setting, if available.
 Else it will default to `False`.